Most people don’t see themselves as having the personal power or influence to make a compelling difference in climate change.

 Designers and engineers can address climate change by designing for higher productivity.

-Designers and engineers who are aiming for higher productivity—and thus addressing climate change—typically employ these five approaches:
+Designers and engineers who are aiming for higher productivity—and thus addressing climate change in their designs—typically employ these five approaches:

 1. Ask Energy-Productivity Questions Up Front.
 From the start, asking questions such as, “What is the energy implication of this design decision?” or “How will this choice increase energy and resource productivity?” ensures designers and engineers keep costs down while adding value.
 It’s important to raise these questions early—such as when choosing a building’s site or selecting a material for a new product—and often, thereby setting the precedent for continued sustainable design choices throughout the life of the project.
 Those seemingly small decisions add up to big impacts.